MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 1. To add annotations, you must click **Start Annotating**.

 > [!TIP]
-> You may also select the **Delete All** icon, if you want to remove previously placed annotations on the shared environment this screen.
+> To delete annotations you added during this editing session, select **Delete All**.

 ![Remote collaborator on RAM single screen](./media/ram-remote-collab.png "RAM Remote Collaborator")